Fabulang/quiz/en/project-control.md

    * can't imagine working somewhere else
    * likes the job, even though the work is difficult
-   * looks forward to being promoted eventually
+   * looks forward to getting a pay-rise eventually

 2. The job pays